Online Degrees Blog Social difficulties in autism

 Challenges and barriers to effective social interaction support

-While implementing strategies to support social interaction in students with ASD is crucial, there are several challenges and barriers that need to be addressed to ensure effective support.
+While implementing strategies to support social interaction in students with autism is crucial, there are several challenges and barriers that need to be addressed to ensure effective support.
 Let's explore some of these challenges:

 Stigma and misconceptions